Tishani Doshi

 Tishani Doshi FRSL (born 9 December 1975) is an Indian poet, journalist and dancer based in Chennai.
-In 2006 she won the Forward Prize for Best First Collection due to Countries of the Body.
+In 2006, she won the Forward Prize for Best First Collection for Countries of the Body.
 Her poetry book A God at the Door was later shortlisted for the 2021 Forward Prize for Best Collection.
 She was elected a Fellow of the Royal Society of Literature in 2023.

 Early life and education

 Doshi was born in Madras, Tamil Nadu, India, to a Welsh mother and Gujarati father.
 She completed a bachelor's degree in the United States, at Queens University of Charlotte.
 She graduated with a master's degree in creative writing from the Johns Hopkins University.

 Career

 Doshi works as a freelance writer and journalist.
 She has worked with choreographer Chandralekha.

 Her short story "Lady Cassandra, Spartacus and the Dancing man" was published in its entirety in the journal The Drawbridge in 2007.
 Her poetry collection, Everything Begins Elsewhere, was published by Bloodaxe Books in the UK in 2012 and by Copper Canyon Press in the US in 2013.